gmc-code/PC-Python/docs/python/variables.rst

 | The list of reserved words is:

-| ['False', 'None', 'True', 'and', 'as', 'assert', 'async', 'await', 'break', 'class', 'continue', 'def', 'del', 'elif', 'else', 'except', 'finally', 'for', 'from', 'global', 'if', 'import', 'in', 'is', 'lambda', 'nonlocal', 'not', 'or', 'pass', 'raise', 'return', 'try', 'while', 'with', 'yield']
+| False, None, True, and, as, assert, async, await, break, class, continue, def, del, elif, else, except, finally, for, from, global, if, import, in, is, lambda, nonlocal, not, or, pass, raise, return, try, while, with, yield

-A list of keywords can be shown by typing ``help("keywords")`` to the Python interpreter or using ``print(help("keywords"))``.
+| A list of keywords can be shown by using ``print(help("keywords"))``.
-A second method for listing keywords uses the keyword library. (see: https://docs.python.org/3/library/keyword.html)
+| A second method for listing keywords uses the keyword library. (see: https://docs.python.org/3/library/keyword.html)

 .. code-block:: python